-These meringues are simple to mix and bake overnight while you sleep — just like magic!
-Enjoyed by kids and adults alike, meringues are the perfect partner to ice cream — and if you’re making your own, they even put those leftover egg whites to good use.
-For a dinner party dessert, set out any or all of the following and let your guests design their own desserts: meringues, berries, ice cream, sorbet, lemon curd, and freshly whipped cream.
+These meringues are simple to mix and bake overnight while you sleep, like magic!
+Meringues are the perfect partner to ice cream and if you’re making your own, they even put those leftover egg whites to good use.
+For a dinner party dessert, set out any or all of the following and let your guests assemble their own creations: meringues, berries, ice cream, sorbet, lemon curd, and freshly whipped cream.

 - 3 egg whites (115 grams)